Skip to Content

 To help the public better understand the Forward 2044 planning process, the Agency has created a Vision Map.
 This document provides a high-level look at the decisions the board will make as they move toward their goal of continuing to efficiently manage waste within Linn County.

-This planning process is an opportunity for our community to establish a successful, sustainable, and safe future for our solid waste management needs.
+This planning process is an opportunity for our community to establish a successful, sustainable, and safe future for its solid waste management needs.
 The Agency originally considered eight scenarios for beyond 2044.
 Those have been narrowed down through the selection process, using factors such as proven work history, cost, and environmental sustainability.

 The board of directors has decided not to pursue siting a new landfill in Linn County.
 A variety of factors went into this decision, including a lack of available land due to zoning restrictions.
 That’s not to say a landfill won’t be part of the future waste management solution the board ultimately selects.
 There could be a new regional landfill developed in tandem with public or private partners – it just wouldn’t be located in Linn County.

-In the Midwest, landfilling is largely found to be an economically favorable waste management practice.
-At some level, landfilling will continue to play a role in the holistic waste management process.
-Alternative technologies can drastically reduce the amount of waste materials needed to be landfilled.
-However, residues and by-products of alternative waste technologies must still be managed.
 Landfilling can be accomplished via local or regional means.
-The Board has decided not to site a new landfill within Linn County.
+The board has decided not to site a new landfill within Linn County.
 A new landfill could be sited with public or private partners to serve many communities, but it would be located elsewhere.
 This process follows various federal, state, and local procedures and policies.
 Many different factors are considered when determining where to site a new landfill, including cost, location and environmental impact.

 Waste Transfer Stations

-Waste transfer stations are a point between a community’s solid waste collection program and a final solid waste disposal facility.
-After solid waste is collected from residences and/or businesses, it is taken to a transfer station, where the waste is compressed and grouped together for economical transport to a final facility elsewhere. 't require a new landfill to be constructed, a waste transfer station approach would add additional costs in the collection and transportation of waste to its final destination.
+While it would not require a new landfill to be constructed, a waste transfer station approach would add additional costs in the collection and transportation of waste to its final destination.
 Presently, waste is taken to the landfill, and a tipping fee is paid for disposal.
 With a transfer station, there are additional costs for taking garbage to a transfer station facility, loading it onto trucks, and driven to a landfill, on top of the tipping fee.

 Transfer Station Info Graphic